 He holds a Doctor in Musical Arts diploma from Stony Brook University and a Master in Fine Arts diploma from Purchase College Conservatory of Music, where his major teachers were Charles Neidich and Ayako Oshima.
 He has also studied with flutist Aurèle Nicolet while at the European Mozart Academy.

 Oskar Espina Ruiz held a clarinet faculty position at the Puerto Rico Conservatory of Music, in San Juan, PR, from 2009-2011.
-Currently he holds a clarinet artist/professor position at the University of North Carolina School of the Arts and is artistic director of the Treetops Chamber Music Society, in Stamford, CT, while keeping a busy concert schedule.
+He is clarinet artist-faculty at the University of North Carolina School of the Arts since 2011, and artistic director of both the Music Mountain Festival and the Treetops Chamber Music Society in Connecticut, while keeping a busy concert schedule.